Personal Finance Basics

 Longer payment term leads to more payments

-Longer payment terms can be good in one way–they stretch out your payments so your monthly bill is more affordable.
-However, doing this extends the time you’re actually paying off your debt.
-And that’s not always ideal for people looking to get rid of their debt.
+Longer payment terms can be beneficial because they stretch out your payments so your monthly bill is more affordable.
+However, doing this extends the time you’re actually paying off your debt, which isn’t always ideal for people looking to become debt-free.
 Also, remember that the more months you need to pay off your loan, the more interest you’ll pay over the life of the loan.
-And that may end up costing you more than your previous debts.
+Doing so may end up costing you more than your previous debts.

-Debt consolidation loans can hurt your credit score for a short period of time.
-There are a couple of reasons for this.
 First, as we mentioned, the lender will run a credit check when you apply for a debt consolidation loan, resulting in a hard inquiry that can drop your credit score by double digits.
-That generally only lasts for a year, however.
+That generally only lasts for two years, however.

 A debt consolidation loan isn’t the only way to combine your debts into one reasonable amount to pay off.
 In fact, there are quite a few options to consider when you want to consolidate your debt.